Event-by-Event Direction Reconstruction of Solar Neutrinos in a High Light-Yield Liquid Scintillator: Application to Solar Neutrinos

-\textbf{\textit{Application to Solar Neutrinos}} - Direction reconstruction was applied to the solar neutrino data set previously described.
+Direction reconstruction was applied to the solar neutrino dataset previously described, with 37 selected events containing $\sim 1$ expected background event.
 Due to the kinematics of solar neutrino elastic-scattering, the scattered electrons have additional angular spread relative to the solar direction, as indicated in Fig. \ref{subfig:ThetaSun_Alpha}.
 Due to the selection of electrons with an energy greater than \SI{5}{\mev}, this smearing is confined to one bin.
 The results of direction reconstruction in data are shown in Fig. \ref{data}, along with Monte Carlo (MC) predictions sampled from a nominal $^8$B energy spectrum.
 A clear peak at $\cos\theta_{\text{Sun}} = 1$ can be seen.
 A likelihood ratio test in comparison with an isotropic distribution yields a $p$-value corresponding to 5.7$\sigma$.